AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-notifications/event-notifications.md

   >
   >User-level notifications also include Workfront Goals notifications.
 However, the Workfront administrator or the group administrator cannot configure notifications for Workfront Goals.
 Each use must configure their own Workfront Goals notifications in their profile.
 If you have access to edit users you can also modify these notifications for others.
 For enabling Workfront Goals notifications for your profile or for other users that you have access to edit, see [Notifications: Goals](../../workfront-basics/using-notifications/notifications-goals.md).

   For more information about what notifications the Workfront administratorcan configure, see [Configure event notifications for everyone in the system](../../administration-and-setup/manage-workfront/emails/configure-event-notifications-for-everyone-in-the-system.md).
-Workfront Goalsare available only inThe new Adobe Workfront experience.
+Workfront Goalsare available only in The new Adobe Workfront experience.

 ## Event notification content